Which Island in Hawaii Should You Visit?

 Why Maui: You'll find waterfalls, salt-and-pepper sand beaches, and incredible views as you follow the twisting turning Road to Hana.
 The luxury resorts in Wailea or Kaanapali provide lots of fine dining and spa treatment options.
 And for those who want to start their day early, there's the drive up to Haleakala to see the sun rise—or for couples who prefer to sleep in, there's the arguably even more spectacular sunset from the summit.
 Plan to spend 4 nights.

-Why Kauai: The North Shore communities of Hanalei and Princeville provide the opportunity to get away from crowds and indulge in some spectacular beaches, hiking, and helicopter rides.
-At Princeville you can experience views straight out of South Pacific as well as excellent dining and spas at the St. Regis Hotel, while a drive to Kee Beach at the end of the road provides innumerable options for pulling over and grabbing a beach, all for just the two of you.
+Why Kauai: The North Shore communities of Hanalei and Princeville provide the opportunity to get away and indulge in some spectacular beaches, hiking, and helicopter rides.
+At Princeville you can experience views straight out of South Pacific as well as excellent dining and spas at the St. Regis Hotel, while a drive to Kee Beach at the end of the road provides options for pulling over and grabbing a beach, all for just the two of you.
 Plan to spend at least 3 nights.

 Golf, Shopping, and Luxury: Maui and the Big Island